You would be surprised to know that India is not the only country to get independence on August 15, but there are 5 other countries also in the world.

-Several events and cultural programmes are organised all over the country.
-On this day, we remember the sacrifice of our freedom fighters and swear to keep the unity and integrity of our country.
+Indians organise several events and cultural programmes all over the country.
+Not only, we remember the sacrifice of our freedom fighters but also swear to keep the unity and integrity of our country.

 Reason for selecting the date of independence